-I am a speaker, an advocator for road safety and burn trauma and an artist.
-I was born in UK in 1978.
-I moved to my native Thessaloniki, Greece and since 2016 I have been travelling between Greece and Canada, where I happily live with my new husband, professional speaker, workplace safety expert, Dan Plexman. www.danplexman.com
+My name is Athanasia which in Greek means eternal life.
+I am a speaker, artist, and advocate for road safety and burn trauma.
+I was born in the UK in 1978.
+I moved to my native Thessaloniki, Greece, and since 2016, I have been traveling between Greece and Canada, where I happily live with my new husband, workplace safety expert Dan Plexman. www.danplexman.com

-I started my entrepreneurial journey at the age of 19 running my own patisserie business that soon after blossomed in another patisserie shop, promising me a prosperous and secure future ahead.
+I started my entrepreneurial journey at 19, running my first baking business that soon blossomed into another shop, promising me a prosperous and secure future.

 In 2001, I watched my life change in one split second.
-I was involved in a horrific car accident where I lost two close friends, I came out with severe injuries and very close to losing my life.
-My body suffered 74% of 3rd and 4th degree burns.
-After a few long months in the ICU and countless surgeries, I finally beat the odds and my life was no longer in danger.
-My mental health though was challenged when reality hit me hard.
+I was involved in a horrific car accident where I lost two close friends; I came out with severe injuries and was close to losing my life.
+My body suffered 74% of 3rd and 4th-degree burns.
+After a few long months in the ICU and countless surgeries, I finally beat the odds, and my life was no longer in danger.
+My mental health, though, was challenged when reality hit me hard.

-In 2017 I decided to reinvent myself and start living a more purpose-driven life.
-This is when the real journey began!
-Since then I have been spreading my message on road safety and I consider myself a thriver and a survivor instead of a victim.
+In 2017 I consciously decided to reinvent myself and start living a more purpose-driven life, and the real journey began!

-I live by my motto “it only takes one split second for reality to change” and I challenge you to make every second of your life, meaningful.
+I live by my motto, "it only takes one split second for reality to change," and I encourage you to make every second of your life meaningful.

-Through my presentation I am sharing how my life was before, during and after the crash.
+I talk about decision-making, life choices, resilience, road safety, dangerous driving, and mental health.
+Through my presentation, I am sharing how my life was before, during, and after the crash.
 Why my accident happened and how it impacted everyone around me.
-All the challenges that I had to face, from being a healthy young girl to fighting for my life, facing feelings of guilt, depression, defeat, and also some small victories along the long road to my recovery.
+All the challenges I faced, from being a healthy young girl to fighting for my life, facing feelings of guilt, depression, defeat, and some small victories along the long road to my recovery.

 If you think I will be of value to your audience, I would love to hear from you!